diffblue/cbmc/COMPILING.md

 - MacOS X
 - Solaris 11
 - FreeBSD 11
-- Cygwin (We recommend the i686-pc-mingw32-g++ cross compiler, version 5.4 or above.)
+- Cygwin
-- Microsoft's Visual Studio version 12 (2013), version 14 (2015), or version 15
+- Microsoft Visual Studio
-  (older versions won't work)

 The rest of this document is split up into three parts: compilation on Linux, MacOS, Windows.
 Please read the section appropriate for your machine.